offle-assistant/offle-assistant/README.md

 So two use cases for the database I guess.
     * One way to search is "Can you answer questions about a specific text?".
     * The other way is, "What kinds of characteristics does mecury have?" or "What is my company's vacation policy?"

+### User generated chunking rules
+This is for way in the future.
+But I think there should be a way to mark up a document in the GUI for the kinds of chunks you want.
+Once a user makes these markings, they can apply the same splits to every doc of the same general format.
+To solve this, maybe we make LLM generated regex expressions to catch things.
+The user should then be able to cycle through the documents in that folder to make sure they're getting parsed correctly.

 ### Create smarter chunking algorithm